<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 If you aren’t already taking the content from your podcast (or videos) and turning it into some form of blog content, you’re missing out on a chance to tap into your existing audience and GROW your audience through carefully curated content.

-Blog content is a great way to get your B2B podcast in front of the audience that already consumes your content and offer them a new way to engage with your brand.
+Blogs are a great way to get your B2B podcast in front of the audience that already consumes your content and offer them a new way to engage with your brand.
 It’s also a great way to curate new listeners through organic traffic.
-We all know that great content as a part of a great strategy can lead to more eyes on your website and content.
+We all know that great content as a part of a great strategy can lead to more eyes on your website and content hub.

 Don’t just publish a podcast episode, promote the episode, and move on.
 Instead, identify some key topics that deserve a little more attention and build them into your content plan.
 This can help you commit to repromoting your episode through content and curate true thought leadership from the unique conversations on your show.